 This document has been written to establish policies and procedures to comply with the Jeanne Clery Disclosure of Campus Crime Statistics Act, hereafter called the "Clery Act," and formerly known as the Crime Awareness and Campus Security Act of 1990 (Title II, Public Law 101-542) as amended.
-It is updated and published by October 1st of each year and distributed to all students, staff, and faculty via e-mail as Tulane's Annual Security and Fire Safety Report as required by the Clery Act.
+It is updated and published by Oct.
+1 of each year and distributed to all students, staff and faculty via email as Tulane University's Annual Security and Fire Safety Report as required by the Clery Act.

 In November 1990, the Crime Awareness and Campus Security Act (Title II, Public Law 101-542) was signed into law.
 This law requires universities to produce and make available certain policy statements and statistics about campus crime.
-In November of 1999, this Act was renamed the Jeanne Clery Disclosure of Campus Crime Statistics Act or, simply, the Clery Act.
+In November 1999, this Act was renamed the Jeanne Clery Disclosure of Campus Crime Statistics Act or the Clery Act.

-It is the policy of Tulane University to publish an annual security report that informs current students and employees of its safety and security policies, procedures, and practices by the deadline set by the U.S. Department of Education, typically October 1st.
-Our annual report will also disclose statistics from the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property either owned or controlled by the University and owned or controlled by student organizations recognized by the University, and on public property within or immediately adjacent to and accessible from the campus.
+Tulane University's policy is to publish an annual security report by the deadline set by the U.S. Department of Education, typically Oct.
+1, to inform current students and employees of its safety and security policies, procedures, and practices.
+Our annual report will also disclose statistics from the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property either owned or controlled by the university and owned or controlled by student organizations recognized by the university and on public property within or immediately adjacent to and accessible from the campus.

-Under the Act, institutions must provide survivors of sexual assault, domestic violence, dating violence, and stalking with options such as changes to academic, transportation, living, or working situations and assistance in notifying local law enforcement, if the student or employee chooses to do so.
+Under the Act, institutions must provide survivors of sexual assault, domestic violence, dating violence and stalking with options such as changes to academic, transportation, living or working situations and assistance in notifying local law enforcement, if the student or employee chooses to do so.
 It also provides both parties in a campus disciplinary process with certain rights.
-The Annual Security and Fire Safety Report is available for all students, faculty, and staff, as well as prospective students and employees.
-Anyone wishing a paper copy of the full report may request one by calling (504) 865-5381 or by mailing a request to:
+The Annual Security and Fire Safety Report is available for all students, faculty and staff, as well as prospective students and employees.
+Anyone wishing to obtain a paper copy of the full report may request one by calling 504-865-5381 or by mailing a request to:

+Elizabeth Williams, JD

+Director of Clery Compliance

-Margaret E. Martin, JD Clery Act Coordinator 6823 St. Charles Avenue Diboll Complex, Bldg. #103 New Orleans, LA 70118
+6823 St. Charles Avenue

+Diboll Complex, Bldg. #103

+New Orleans, LA 70118

-NOTICE: Some links within this report are current at the time of publication.
-In the chance that links are changed or updated after the publishing date, links may no longer work correctly.
-Please use a search browser to find the appropriate data to direct to updated information/publications or call the Clery Act Coordinator for assistance.
+NOTICE: The links in this report are current at the time of publication.
+If any links are changed or updated after the publication date, they may no longer work.
+To find updated information or publications, please use a search engine or contact the Clery Act Coordinator for assistance.

-Tulane University Clery Act Coordinator
+Tulane University Director of Clery Compliance

-The Clery Act Coordinator works collaboratively with various offices at the University to ensure the institution's compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act and associated regulations.
-By October 1 of each year, the University must publish and distribute its Annual Campus Security Report to current and prospective students and employees.
-This report is required to provide crime statistics for the prior three years, policy statements regarding various safety and security measures, campus crime prevention program descriptions, and procedures to be followed in the investigation and prosecution of alleged sex offenses.
+The Director of Clery Compliance works collaboratively with various offices at the university to ensure the institution's compliance with the Jeanne Clery Disclosure of Campus Security Policy, Campus Crime Statistics Act and associated regulations.
+By Oct.
+1 of each year, the university must publish and distribute its Annual Campus Security Report to current and prospective students and employees.
+This report is required to provide crime statistics for the prior three years, policy statements regarding various safety and security measures, campus crime prevention program descriptions and procedures to be followed in the investigation and prosecution of alleged sex offenses.